morleydan10/morleydan10/README.md

 <h1>Hello 👋</h1>

-I am a recent graduate of the Flatiron School's software development program, looking to continue my new journey on learning the ins and outs of software development.
+👋 Hi there!
+I'm a recent graduate from the Flatiron School's software development program, eager to further my journey in the world of software development.
+Passionate about coding and continuously learning, I'm excited to collaborate on innovative projects and contribute to the tech community.
+Let's build something amazing together!

 [Click here for a quick intro!](https://www.loom.com/share/728f496d2b5949669a1cffe8bfd0d88d?sid=815b7e7d-abb2-4153-adb7-509b7c0be954)
 ### Let's Connect